hylo-lang/hylo/README.md

 ### Run the Tests

-The test suite expects to get the location of the standard library files in the environment variable `VAL_HOME`.
-This environment variable should point to the root of this repository.
-Then, you can run `swift test` to execute all tests.
+Run `swift test` to execute all tests.

-Most of the tests are run on actual Val programs.
-Those are located in the directory `Tests/ValTests/TestCases`.
-Each file is a single program, annotated with comments that instruct the test runner of the expected results.
+Most tests are actual Val programs annotated with comments that instruct the test runner of the expected results.
+They are located in the directory `Tests/ValTests/TestCases`